 This course is an online asynchronous course.
-However, I am offering four optional virtual meetings on January 12 (answer any questions about the class), February 9, March 23, and April 13, 2023, from 5:00 to 6:30 pm Eastern time.
+However, I am offering four optional virtual drop-in meetings on January 8 (answer any questions about the class), February 15, March 21, and April 11, 2024, from 5:00 to 6:30 pm Eastern time.
 These meetings will take place in my virtual WebEx classroom.
 If no one arrives by 5:15 pm, the instructor will end the virtual session.
 During those class meetings, students can ask the instructor questions and work on the case study.
-However, if you choose to attend those meetings, please ensure that you have already read the assigned course material and watched the lecture videos.
+However, if you choose to attend those meetings, please ensure that you have read the assigned course material and watched the lecture videos.
 Outside of those optional meetings, there are no F2F meetings.
 It is, however, expected that you will login for class on a weekly basis to review course material and submit assignments by the deadline.
 If you miss an assignment, you will receive a zero.
 If you are experiencing challenges and are unable to submit an assignment, please reach out to your instructor.
 Communication around these challenges ahead of the submission date may help in finding solutions and ways to avoid a zero.
-Only enrolled students are permitted to access the Blackboard course.
-The last day to withdraw with a WC Grade is March 3, 2023.
+Only enrolled students are permitted to access the Canvas course.
+The last day to withdraw with a WC Grade is February 9, 2024.